vmware-archive/thrust/README.md

     ios_provisioning_search_query: 'query to find Provisioning Profile'

 ios_spec_targets:
+  # Example of an iOS spec suite configuration.
-  specs: # This is the name of the rake task: `rake specs`
+  specs: # This is the name of the rake task
-    target: UISpecs # Name of the build target.
-    scheme: Specs (My Great App) # Use if the scheme name is different from the target name.
-Necessary when building in an xcode workspace.
+    scheme: Specs (My Great App) # Name of the scheme.
     type: app # Spec target type: 'app' or 'bundle'.
 Optional, defaults to app.
     build_configuration: Debug # Name of the build configuration.
-    build_sdk: iphonesimulator7.0 # SDK used to build the target.
+    build_sdk: iphonesimulator8.1 # SDK used to build the target.
 Optional, defaults to latest iphonesimulator.
-    device_name: iPhone 4s # Device name as suggested by `ios-sim showdevicetypes`.
+    device_name: iPhone 6 # Device name.
+Run `ios-sim showdevicetypes` to see a full list of available devices.
-    os_version: 7.1 # OS version to run.
-Defaults to latest available version.
+    os_version: 8.1 # OS version to run.
+Optional, defaults to latest available version.
-    timeout: 90 # Optional.
-Destination timeout defaults to 30 seconds.
+    timeout: 90 # Optional, defaults to 30 seconds.

-  spec_bundle: # Example of a spec bundle configuration.
+  # Example of an iOS spec bundle configuration.
+  spec_bundle:
     scheme: My Great App # Use the name for the main app scheme.
     type: bundle
     build_configuration: Debug
     device_name: iPhone 4s
     os_version: 7.1

-  integration: # Example of a Mac OSX target
+  # Example of a Mac OSX target configuration.
-    target: IntegrationSpecs
+  integration:
-    scheme: IntegrationSpecs (My Great App) # Use if the scheme name is different from the target name.
-Necessary when building in an xcode workspace.
+    scheme: IntegrationSpecs (My Great App)
     build_configuration: Release
     build_sdk: macosx